 I went to unknown festivals abroad, I trusted random people for no reason.
 And again let some love into my heart after I had it left to repair for what felt like a long time.
 So naturally letting this summer go kind of feels emotionally wrong to me.
 But I created some rituals on the way reminding me of summer and how important it is to look after myself from the inside out.
 One of these feel-good rituals I established was the preparation of my flower iced tea in the morning.

 Summer was incredibly hot this year.
 So this way I would have a fruity refreshing drink during the day which kept me hydrated and was way more exciting than just bland water.
 Cause it had a fruity flavor, looked like a flower garden and tasted slightly sweet.
 And I kept my iced tea ritual until today especially after a work out in the warm autumn sun.

 Along the way, I tried a lot of loose teas and really fell in love with the Masterpiece collection of Lebensbaum.
 They are not only stunning in taste but also esthetically so beautiful as they mix a myriad of healing herbs and gorgeous colorful flower petals.
 Their teas have become a staple in my kitchen and the work beautifully for cold and warm tea brews.
 The one I am loving most at the moment is the raspberry leaf and lemon myrtle.
 It literally does look and smell like a field of flowers.
 It features flavors of strawberry and raspberry leaves, lemon grass, sweet blackberry leaf, mint, orange peel, strawberry, lemon myrtle, and cornflowers.

 Here is the recipe for my favorite summer flower iced tea.
 What are your rituals reminding you of summer?
 I would love to hear about it!

 Flower Iced Tea (jug/ 6 glasses)

-- Edible flowers, raspberries, mint leaves, basil leaves
+- 1 handful Edible flowers raspberries, mint leaves, basil leaves

 - 2 tbsp loose tea

 - 3 tbsp agave syrup/raw honey/maple syrup or more if you prefer it sweeter

 - 3 tbsp Fresh lime juice